Interstellar Object Accessibility and Mission Design: Testing Neural-Rendezvous in the JPL SmallSat Dynamics Testbed

 \subsection{Results and Work To Go}

-Final results of this trade study are still in work.
+The final results of Neural-Rendezvous testing in the SSDT are still in work.
 Miss distance values did not correlate closely with the Caltech and MONTE simulations to fully validate the results from the SSDT simulation.
-However, initial runs to the relative position knowledge uncertainty trade indicated a large effect of downtrack noise in position sensing on miss distance with the neural-rendezvous technique.
-An additional input parameter of interest that is still being implemented is control frequency.
+However, initial runs of the relative position knowledge uncertainty trade indicated a large effect of down-track position knowledge noise on cross-track miss distance with the neural-rendezvous technique, despite having good cross-track knowledge from the optical navigation sensor.
+For problems like these, a simple baseline controller was designed to run in the SSDT to debug and validate the sim and provide a comparison baseline to other controllers.
+The simple guidance scheme with PID control seemed to do better with miss distance throughout the sensitivity study, so future work involves ensuring the N-R algorithm is integrated properly into the simulation.
+After this is done, this study using the SSDT could involve other parameters such as control frequency and control authority.